eficode-academy/azure-devops-fundamentals-wiki/Welcome.md

+# Welcome

 This is the home of general information not pertaining to any specific code.

-# Onboarding
+## Onboarding

 If you are new here, you are probably looking for the `Exercises` in the left menu.

 <details>
   <summary>Hint</summary>